-The Mick Deane Scholarship is in memory of Deane, the veteran British cameraman who was killed by a sniper’s bullet at the age of 62 while covering protests in Egypt in 2013.
+The Mick Deane Scholarship for Video Journalism was established by Asia Pacific Vision (APV) in partnership with The University of Hong Kong’s Journalism and Media Studies Centre in honour of TV journalist Mick Deane, who was killed by a sniper's bullet at the age of 62 while covering protests in Egypt in August 2013.
 Deane had previously worked in Hong Kong from 1988 to 1994 as ITN’s Asia cameraman.
-For the last 15 years of his life he was with Britain’s Sky News, based in the United States and London and, more recently, the Middle East.
+For the last 15 years of his life he was with Britain’s Sky News, based in the United States, London, and the Middle East.

-The scholarship will beawarded primarily on the basis of academic merit, and preference will be given to married students engaged in post-graduate studies.
-The JMSC will be responsible for shortlisting candidates for the consideration of the selection committee, which is composed of Erder, Chan, and broadcast journalism veterans Kevin Sites and Rob McBride.
+JMSC is responsible for shortlisting candidates for consideration by the selection committee.
 The committee will also consider such issues as financial need, leadership and professional potential, and extra-curricular activities of the applicants.

 Donations to the Fund

-In the US, tax-deductible contributions can be made to “Friends of the University of Hong Kong, Ltd” and sent to “Executive Director, Friends of the University of Hong Kong, 1321 Sydney Drive, Sunnyvale, CA 94087, USA”.
+In Canada and the U.S., tax-deductible contributions can be made to “Friends of the University of Hong Kong, Ltd” and sent to “Executive Director, Friends of the University of Hong Kong, 1321 Sydney Drive, Sunnyvale, CA 94087, USA”.